 FOD utilises novel and proprietary high efficiency juice extraction equipment for lower energy consumption and higher yields.

 Gane Energy is a clean fuel development and licensing company based in Melbourne.
 Gane has developed an industrial diesel fuel substitute which delivers environmental, economic and social advantages to customers and communities.

 Gane fuel has been patented in over 50 territories globally and the team behind this fuel has many years of experience in the manufacturing and supply of mainstream fuels, as well as proven success in the development of innovative new fuels.

 Gane Fuel can be used in existing engines with limited changes to the engine and fuel supply system, and it provides a cost-effective and cleaner alternative to diesel in industrial applications.

-The Synergen NaCN Plant is a world-first technology that has been invented, developed and tested from the ground up to meet the precise needs of the world's gold, silver and base metal mineral processing operations.
+The Synergen NaCN Plant has been invented, developed and tested from the ground up to meet the precise needs of the world’s gold, silver and base metal mineral processing operations.

 This investment focused on a start –up company delivering an integrated water measurement and delivery system.
 The Aquaspy technology measured soil moisture and through an array of sensors and the optimised use of water injection for agriculture/viticulture and turf management solutions.
 The company was at the very early commercialisation phase and failed to achieve the desired penetration levels in its target markets required for commercial success.